Afcon 2019: Nigeria legend Okocha worried about South Africa's Tau and Lorch | Goal.com

 The two countries met during the qualifying series for Afcon 2019, with Bafana Bafana winning the first leg 2-0 back in 2017, before Gernot Rohr's men claimed a 1-1 draw in Johannesburg last November.

-After seeing Stuart Baxter's side upstage host nation Egypt in the Round of 16 on Saturday, Okocha has picked match-winner Lorch and Tau as the main threats to the Super Eagles' progress.
+After seeing Stuart Baxter's side upstaged host nation Egypt in the Round of 16 on Saturday, Okocha has picked match-winner Lorch and Tau as the main threats to the Super Eagles' progress.

 "I believe in the team but I'm worried about Lorch and Tau," Okocha SABC Football.